File a Civil Case

 - A Summons (SUM-100) is a notice that says there is a lawsuit.

 - A Complaint (PLD-C-001 or PLD-PI-001) is a form that shows how the person was hurt, who hurt them, and how much the damages are.

 The Court has to have "jurisdiction" over the defendant to be able to have the right to hear the case and make a decision.
 In general, you have to file your lawsuit where the incident happened or where the contract was supposed to happen, or where the defendant lives.

 Limited Jurisdiction cases are classified by two different amount of damages being asked for.
-The two classifications are cases worth less than $10,000 and $10,000 - $25,000.
-The Unlimited Jurisdiction cases are for cases worth $25,000 or more.
-Unlimited cases are automatically set for a Case Management Conference.
+The first classification is for cases worth $10,000 and under.
+The second classification is for cases worth $10,000 and up to $35,000.
+The Unlimited Jurisdiction cases are for cases worth $35,000 or more.

 Fees and Fee Waiver